ntulenev/WhatsCooking/README.md

 - Filter repositories by `StartWith` or `Contains`.
 - Choose the period for recently merged pull requests directly in the UI.
 - View open pull requests and recently merged pull requests in separate tabs.
-- Filter and sort table columns.
+- Use global search, per-column filters, column sorting, and one-click filter reset.
 - Open repositories and pull requests in Bitbucket from the table.
 - Mark reviewed pull requests so they stay visible but no longer draw attention.
 - Track Bitbucket API telemetry in a dedicated tab.